hpcleuven/iRODS-local-admin-training/07_iCommands_Handson_User-Training.md

 **Exercise 5:**

-- Download mymessage collection to your VSC system (`iget -r mymessage`).
+- Download shared collection to your local system (`iget -r shared`).
 - Add test1.txt file inside this directory.
 - Synchronize this change with your iRODS destination.
 - See the update in iRODS collection.